eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `idle_timeout_seconds` - (Optional) - Int - IdleTimeoutSeconds sets the timeout of the api loadbalancer.
 - `security_group_override` - (Optional) - String - SecurityGroupOverride overrides the default Kops created SG for the load balancer.
 - `additional_security_groups` - (Optional) - List(String) - AdditionalSecurityGroups attaches additional security groups (e.g. sg-123456).
-- `use_for_internal_api` - (Optional) - Bool - UseForInternalApi indicates whether the LB should be used by the kubelet.
+- `use_for_internal_api` - (Optional) - Bool - UseForInternalAPI indicates whether the LB should be used by the kubelet.
 - `ssl_certificate` - (Optional) - String - SSLCertificate allows you to specify the ACM cert to be used the LB.
 - `ssl_policy` - (Optional) - String - SSLPolicy allows you to overwrite the LB listener's Security Policy.
 - `cross_zone_load_balancing` - (Optional) - Bool - CrossZoneLoadBalancing allows you to enable the cross zone load balancing.